CipherOne/swiftprotocol/README.md

 * Rescue orphaned UBI accounts of Citizens

 ## Income Distribution
-The goal of this Protocol income distribution model is to provide a fair method of providing UBITs to each Citizen.
+The goal of this Protocol's income distribution model is to provide a fair method of providing UBITs to each Citizen.
 The distribution method also must ensure that the amount of UBITs entering the system should never cause a decrease in value.
 To more quickly reach the state where a mature economy has formed, early Citizens will receive extra daily UBITs during Stage One.

-UBITs are distributed to Citizens on a daily basis with a maximum of seven unclaimed days of UBITs.
+UBITs are distributed to each Citizen on a daily basis with a maximum of seven unclaimed days of UBITs.
 A Citizen must explicitly claim their UBITs at least once per week to convert their *Unclaimed UBITs* to normal *UBITs*.
 Days are marked by blocks that occur between 00:00 UTC to 23:59 UTC.

 The total number of UBITs targeted to be added to the economy in Stage One is 70 Billion.
 After this stage has been reached, Stage Two will limit the amount of new UBITs that enter the economy to a healthy inflation rate.